 How to Choose Frames Suit Your Personality

 The frames you wear say a lot about your personality.
-The shape, color, and style of an object can alter our aesthetic.
+The shape, color, and style of an object can alter our aesthetics.
 For example, a rounded object with soft edges will appear more approachable and inviting than a sharp object with hard angles.
 Similarly, a bright color will typically appear more energetic and exciting than a muted color.
 And finally, a sleek and streamlined style will often give the impression of sophistication and modernity, while a more ornate style may be perceived as classical or traditional.

 Now you're equipped with the know-how.